-Timothy M. Ravich is an Associate Professor and Chair (Interim) of the Department of Legal Studies at the University of Central Florida.
+Timothy M. Ravich is an associate professor in the Department of Legal Studies at the University of Central Florida.
 Before joining academia, Dr. Ravich practiced as a commercial trial lawyer with top AmLaw 100 firms, earning the distinction of Martindale-Hubbell AV-rated litigator and Florida Bar Board Certified Aviation Lawyer (1 of only 50).
 He also served as the President of the Miami-Dade County Bar Association, the largest voluntary bar association in the state of Florida.
 As an academic, Dr. Ravich’s teaching and scholarship broadly center on legal and policy questions in “frontier” areas of science, technology, engineering, and medicine (“STEM”).
 In particular, he focuses on the regulatory environment related to emerging transportation and communications technologies such as drones and advanced air mobility.
 He has authored several books in the area of technology and law and served as the Principal Investigator on various law-centered projects sponsored by the National Academies of Sciences, Engineering, and Medicine.
 He also has introduced several classes into the university curriculum in the areas of aviation law, law and technology, and cybersecurity.
 He created a Law and Technology Certificate program, and is the recipient of several college and university teaching awards.
 As an administrator, Professor Ravich is responsible for the overall management and supervision of one of the largest legal studies programs in the nation.

 Areas of Expertise

 - Aviation and Space Law; Civil Procedure; Technology and Law

 J.D., cum laude, University of Miami School of Law